Table of Contents

 There are a couple of different ways to cold brew coffee.
 If you use a French press, all you need to add is water and coffee grounds.
 Add the contents to the machine before pouring room temperature water in and letting the mixture sit for 12 hours.

 Another approach is to use a mason jar.
 Fill up the mason jar with water, add the grounds, stir, and refrigerate for 12 plus hours.
 Strain the mixture with cheesecloth or filters.
-You can check out other methods to cold brew coffee.

 The best cold brew ratio will depend on how strong you like your coffee.
 A higher ratio allows more water into the coffee, which dilutes the potency of the cold brewing.
 This style may be preferable if you want to limit your caffeine intake or mix in milk or sugar.